Alemkin/react-redux-boilerplate/README.md

 This is boilerplate code for React Redux web applications

-It uses Webpack 4, React 16, Redux, Bootstrap 4, ESLint with StandardJS, Sagas, Jest, and Storybook
+It uses Webpack 4, React 16, Redux, Bootstrap 4, ESLint with StandardJS, Sagas, and Jest

 Works out of the box, just need to have Node, and NPM installed